 To get a consistent feel, try to use the same set of presets to achieve a consistent look.
 As light is always different and colours render differently in our images, it is handy to have a set of presets that achieve a similar look and feel amongst our feed.

 Both of these images were shot in different types of lighting for different emotions.
 Different editing or styles of presets would be used to create the same lock with the final image.
+Read more on the editing secrets to create gorgeous food photography.

 Add Negative Space With Quotes